Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Summary and Outlook

 The current machine learning model is trained to identify multilple hit signals and only reconstruct double hit signals.
 The Hit Multiplicity Classifier already works up to quadruple hits with AUC $>0.9998$.
 In future follow-up work, we plan to extend the Deep Peak Finder to triple and quadruple events.
 We expect that our general method---generating multi-peak data through addition of singles, using a classifier followed by a peak finder for the specific multiplicity---will work for all or most applications where the signals are additive or approximately additive.

 As this evaluation is applicable for any existing delay line-based detector with the possibility of analog read-out, it is highly relevant for many ultrafast pulsed applications, including experiments on nonsequential double ionization~\cite{Weber2000,Becker2012}, atom probe tomography~\cite{Costa2012}, ultrafast electron microscopy~\cite{Hassan2017,Shiloh2022} or general correlation experiments like of the fermionic Hanbury Brown-Twiss experiment~\cite{Kiesel2002,Kuwahara2021}.
 Further plans include prediction of the particle positions and times instead of only predicting the peak positions, implementation of machine learning models in the online regime and other model architectures.
-Currently, there are no on-going experimental studies or correlation experiments that take advantage of triplet and quadruplet events.
-However, this may change in the future.
-For this reason, we leave three and higher hit event multiplicity reconstruction to future work.
+Currently, some first experimental works are investigating towards the usage of triplet and quadruplet events \cite{Basnayake2021,Meier2023,Haindl2023}.
+Therefore, higher hit event multiplicity reconstruction will be a promising route for future work.